 Dr Joseph Louis Grech was its main founder as well as its first Director until November 1999 when, sadly, he passed away.
 He had the idea of setting up this entity years before 1992 ...after realising that criminal justice personnel needed to be trained even at university level.
 Not only didn't Dr Grech's efforts die in 1999, but his ambition is now being materialised by the Department of Criminology.
-His responsibilities as Director were taken over by Dr Jacqueline Azzopardi, the current Head of Department.
+His responsibilities as Director were taken over by the late Dr Jacqueline Azzopardi, and then by the current Head of Department Prof Saviour Formosa.

 The Department is involved in research and teaching in the field of Criminology: policing, corrections, terrorism, geo-spatial analysis of crime, psychology/psychiatry/biology of crime, criminological research methods, cyber crime, criminal investigation, crime/criminal profiling, domestic violence, hate crimes and other crime-related areas of study.
 It also acts as a resource centre for the provision of experts and expertise in the various fields of its activity to the Courts of Justice and the Probation Services (which could be considered a direct off-shoot of the then Institute of Forensic Studies).
 Furthermore, it acts as an advisory body to the Government on matters pertaining to criminal justice.